Scone and matcha lovers, this is for you! These Matcha Scones have perfect soft centers and crisp edges. Vegan friendly and whole grain recipe.

-- In the bowl of food processor, add flour, sugar, matcha powder, baking powder and salt; pulse until combined.
+- Combine dry ingredients: In the bowl of food processor, add flour, sugar, matcha powder, baking powder and salt; pulse until combined.
 If using a bowl, simply whisk together dry ingredients.

-- Using the S-blade of the food processor, pulse the frozen coconut oil with the dry ingredients until broken down into small chunks.
+- Cut in oil: Using the S-blade of the food processor, pulse the frozen coconut oil with the dry ingredients until broken down into small chunks.
 (See notes in post for using frozen butter.)

-- With motor running, slowly add milk until dough starts to form.
-Then remove S-blade and use wooden spoon to to continue mixing until combined.
+- Add milk: With motor running, slowly add milk until dough starts to form.
+Then remove S-blade and use wooden spoon to continue mixing until combined.
 If mixture seems too wet, stir in a couple more tablespoons of flour.